Rodrigo-Burciaga/Neural-Networks-and-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning
-Neural Networks and Deep learning notebooks for all kid of projects
+Neural Networks and Deep learning notebooks for all kind of projects